lashifrin/ejabberd-modules/mod_register_web/trunk/README.txt

  * Option to select which subpages are available

- * The request record should include IP of client.
  * Store in a custom mnesia table: timestamp of account register and IP.
  * Use time limiter by IP like mod_register for: register, changepass.